-- We plan to use distraction techniques whenever possible, to distract your pet’s attention from any procedure we plan to perform, such as vaccinations.
+- We plan to use distraction techniques whenever possible, to distract your pet’s attention from any procedure we plan to perform.

 - We encourage you to bring your pet to visit us between scheduled appointments for snuggles, pets and treats, so that coming in becomes something they look forward to and enjoy.

 - Some animals that are very fearful or anxious about coming to the veterinarian may benefit from a “chill pill” given prior to their visit.
 There are several natural products available that have a calming effect.
 For highly anxious pets, stronger medications are available.
 We will discuss your options with you and help you decide which is best for your pet.